vindar/tgx/docs/intro_basic.md

 The TGX library's main class is the \ref tgx::Image class which, as its name suggests, encapsulate an **image**, that is a rectangular array of **pixels** of a given **color** type.
 The library provides an extensive set of 2D and 3D drawing procedures to operates on image objects.

 All methods/classes are defined inside the `tgx` namespace.
-To use the library, just include "tgx.h":
+To use the library, just include `tgx.h`:
 ~~~{.cpp}
 #include <tgx.h>
 using namespace tgx; // optional, so we no not need to prefix all methods by tgx::